Light Travel Time Calculator

 About this calculator

 Light travels through a vacuum at exactly 299,792,458 meters per second — the cosmic speed limit.
 When astronomers measure distances in light-years, one light-year is the distance light covers in one Julian year (~365.25 days).
-The travel time formula is simply: t = d / c, where d is the distance in meters and c is the speed of light.
+For inputs already in light-years, the travel time in years is therefore trivially t = d (light-years) — one light-year of distance equals exactly one year of travel time by definition.
 Because light takes finite time to travel, observing a star 100 light-years away means you see it as it was 100 years ago.
 This concept is central to understanding lookback time in cosmology — the further an object is, the further back in time we observe it.

 How to use

 Suppose you want to know how long light takes to travel from the Andromeda Galaxy, roughly 2.537 million light-years away.
-Enter 2,537,000 light-years into the Distance field.
-The calculator converts this to meters and divides by 299,792,458 m/s: t = 2,537,000 light-years ÷ 1 (by definition, each light-year of distance equals exactly one year of travel time).
-Result: light from Andromeda takes approximately 2,537,000 years to reach Earth.
-That means you are seeing the galaxy as it existed over 2.5 million years ago.
+Enter 2,537,000 into the Distance field.
+Since the input is already in light-years, the travel time in years equals the distance in light-years by definition: t = 2,537,000 years.
+Light from Andromeda therefore takes approximately 2,537,000 years to reach Earth, meaning you are seeing the galaxy as it existed over 2.5 million years ago.
+For Proxima Centauri at 4.24 light-years, the result is 4.24 years.

 Frequently asked questions